Fatmylin/challenges/task7.md

   1. Check the codebase to make sure we do write an efficient query sentence.
      - For example, using `includes` to reduce database query time, but keep it in mind that it will also comsume the space of memory.
      - In some cases, a `SQL` statement in rails query, would also help to speed up the query, althought it is possibly hard to read.
   2. Add index for relevant databases.
-In this case, shipment would have many shipment items, so it's better to set index `index_shipment_item_on_invoice_id` for table `shipment_itmes`.
+In this case, shipment would have many shipment items, so it's better to set index `index_shipment_item_on_shipment_id` for table `shipment_itmes`.
   3. Provide more database servers.
      - If the issue does not get better after implementing the above solutions, maybe it's time to expand the number of the database server.
 We may separate databases for reading and writing.
      ```yml